Customize incident layouts in Cortex XSOAR to view relevant information.

 Create or ingest an incident to test the new layout and verify fields are populated.

-(Optional) For a customized layout, you can contribute it to the Marketplace.
+(Optional) For a customize layout, contribute it to the Marketplace.

-In the Layouts page, select the new layout and then click Contribute.
+In the Layouts page, right-click the new layout and select Contribute.